Dear Parishioners,

 can we do about this disturbing trend?

-In my mind, we must move in the opposite direction immediately.
+In my mind, we must move in the opposite direction immediately and deliberately.
 Personally

-show the proper reverence for Jesus Christ in the Holy Eucharist.
+show proper reverence for Jesus Christ in the Holy Eucharist.

 Jesus in the Blessed Sacrament and to make reparation to Him for the lack of